-In 2019, Orange County, which includes the city of Orlando and some of its suburbs, saw 584 motorcycle crashes—more than 1.5 per day, on average—according to the Florida Department of Highway Safety and Motor Vehicles.
-Of them, 30 were fatal.
+In 2022, Orange County, which includes the city of Orlando and some of its suburbs, saw over 400 motorcycle crashes, according to the FLHSMV.
+The statewide total was over 8,400.

-The truth is, motorcycle accidents can happen anywhere—on I-4, on Alafaya Trail, Colonial Drive, down near Universal Studios—so it is difficult to point to one location that is more dangerous than another.
+The truth is motorcycle accidents can happen anywhere.
 However, looking at nationwide data on fatal crashes gives us a sense of key things for motorcyclists to keep in mind.

 When there was a fatal collision, the most common scenario involved a vehicle turning left in front of a motorcycle that could not stop in time.
 About two-thirds of the time, fatal accidents happened at locations that were not intersections.

-Because these lawyers focus on personal injury cases, they often have experience negotiating claims with insurance companies and taking cases to trial if need be.
+Because these lawyers focus on personal injury cases, they often have experience negotiating claims with insurance companies and taking cases to trial if necessary.
 They can also help guide their clients through this complicated process and protect their rights each step of the way.

-What Does an Orlando Motorcycle Accident Lawyer Do?
+What Does an Orlando Motorcycle Accident Attorney Do?

-Simply put, the Orlando motorcycle accident lawyers at the Law Offices of Anidjar & Levine work to protect your rights and fight to get you the compensation you deserve.
+Simply put, the Orlando motorcycle accident lawyers at our firm work to protect your rights and fight to get you the compensation you deserve.

-Is It Worth Hiring an Orlando Motorcycle Accident Lawyer?
+Is It Worth Hiring a Motorcycle Crash Lawyer?

-If you or your loved one was involved in a motorcycle accident, you probably have questions about dealing with insurance companies or medical bills.
-We can help determine how much compensation you might be entitled to both for physical injuries and damage to your bike, and we can also deal with the insurance company on your behalf.
-Our Orlando motorcycle accident lawyers want you to concentrate on getting better, whether you have suffered a significant injury or a few scrapes and bruises.
-We will take care of everything else.
+If you or your loved one was involved in a motorcycle accident, you probably have questions about dealing with insurance companies, managing your medical bills, and repairing or replacing your bike.
+We can determine how much compensation you are entitled to for physical injuries and property damage.

 When Should You Get a Lawyer for an Orlando Motorcycle Accident?